 The Victorian Severe Substance Dependence Treatment Act 2010 (the Act) allows for up to 14 days of detention and treatment of people with severe substance dependence in a treatment centre.
 This affects only those people with the most severe substance dependence that urgently require treatment to save their life or prevent serious damage to their health.
 A person must be incapable of making decisions about their substance use and personal health, welfare and safety due primarily to their substance dependence.

 Detention and treatment under the Act must always be an option of last resort.
 Detention must be the only means by which treatment can be provided and there must be no less restrictive means reasonably available to ensure the treatment.

-The Act provides a critical intervention that will give the person time out from their substance dependence, access to medically assisted withdrawal, a chance to recover their capacity and the opportunity to engage in voluntary treatment.
+Compulsory treatment gives a person access to medically assisted withdrawal, time to recover, the capacity to make decisions about their substance use and the opportunity to engage in voluntary treatment.